 The only other thing your newborn needs: vitamin D supplement

-We also suggest that formula fed baby receive one too, because although formula contains vitamin D, baby is likely not going to drink enough to meet his/her requirements.
+We also suggest that formula fed babies receive one too.
+Formula contains vitamin D, but baby may not drink enough to meet their requirements.

-You can find liquid vitamin D supplement for babies, where 1 drop represent the daily dose to administer.
-If you are vegetarian or vegan, more and more options are available on the market.
+You can find liquid vitamin D drops for babies, where one drop represent the daily dose to administer.
+If you are vegetarian or vegan, more and more options (LINK: vit D) are available on the market.

-Beside milk, baby needs a daily supplement of vitamin D.
+Besides milk, baby needs a daily supplement of vitamin D.